zenphyraell/zenphyraell/README.md

 (Oh please please cure me Eirin . . . )

+xxxxx
 Always allowing c+h unless my name says otherwise !! even with ‘dni’! just please don’t talk to me if you do so, thanks

 I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone so please bear with me

+sandrone and mitya kin here... glances at unfinished tasks and how often i procrastinate well...
+HEAVY mitya kin.
+I'm not a fictionkin, but we share a braincell heheh

 fandoms I'm in !!!